Physiotherapy - BSc (Hons) - Video

 Placement Expenses – students may incur expenses during periods of placement.
 Some placements may be outside Northern Ireland and will incur additional costs.

 Membership of Chartered Society of Physiotherapy – The School of Health Sciences feels that it is in the best interest of students to join as student members of their chosen profession.
-The cost of student membership will cost approximately £100 for the three years.
+The current cost of student membership is approximately £40 per year.

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.